tokenized/docs/concepts-contracts.md

 <a name="contract-create"></a>
 ### Creating a Contract

-A Tokenized contract is formed when a token issuer presents a valid [Contract Offer](../protocol/actions#action-contract-offer) action to a smart contract.
-The smart contract checks only that the rules proposed in the offer are compliant with its logic, but the legal and regulatory aspects of dealing with the assets being created must be pre-determined and managed by the issuer to ensure the contract operates within all applicable laws and regulations.
+A Tokenized contract is formed when the administration of a token issuer presents a valid [Contract Offer](../protocol/actions#action-contract-offer) action to a smart contract.
+The smart contract checks only that the rules proposed in the offer are compliant with its logic, but the legal and regulatory aspects of dealing with the assets being created must be pre-determined and managed by the administration to ensure the contract operates within all applicable laws and regulations.

 #### Contract Offer

-To create a [Contract Offer](../protocol/actions#action-contract-offer), the Contract issuer must prepare an action that contains all of the required information such as:
+To create a [Contract Offer](../protocol/actions#action-contract-offer), the Contract administration must prepare an action that contains all of the required information such as:

 - Contract name
 - Governing Law